Belarusbank: Operations

 As of 2018 Belarusbank held the first place in the Belarusian banking system by volume of assets (BYN 27.03 billion).
 The Bank's income in 2017 amounted to BYN 172 mln.

 Funding base of the Bank in 2017 decreased by 1.5% and as of 01.01.2018 comprised BYN 28,658 mln.
 Loan portfolio of the Bank as of the reporting date amounted to BYN 17,862 mln and comprised 62.3% in the Bank's asset structure.

 Belarusbank's share in the total volume of assets of Belarusian banking sector as of 1 January 2016 accounted for 41.2%, in the retail deposit market it reached 45%, loan portfolio amounted to 72% of all outstanding loans to the population.

-The volume of credit resources attracted by Belarusbank from foreign banks and financial companies amounts to USD 1.8 billion in equivalent.
+The volume of credit resources attracted by Belarusbank from foreign banks and financial companies amounts to US$1.8 billion in equivalent.
 The volume of corporate customer deposits amounts to BYN 79 trillion (EUR 3.89 billion in equivalent).
 The volume of funds attracted from individuals reached BYN 95 trillion (EUR 4.68 billion in equivalent).

 Belarusbank occupies the 420th place in the world.

 In 2020 Belarusbank was ranked 52nd in Central and Eastern Europe in terms of assets ($12.6 billion) in the fifth annual ranking of the largest 100 banks in the CEE by the rating agency RIA Rating to Russian news agency RIA Novosti.